-Science Paper Online's success and growing influence in a complex, rapidly changing market is a result of its combination of an innovative publishing model with traditional elements, and a very high level of government support.
+Competitive Advantages and Impact Science Paper Online's success and growing influence in a complex, rapidly changing market is a result of its combination of an innovative publishing model with traditional elements, and a very high level of government support.
 Based on its integrated model, Science Paper Online is providing a more open, efficient, and cost-saving alternative to existing journal publishing, and at the same time maintaining quality-certified features of academic publishing.
-The platform is able to facilitate the dissemination of the latest research and sometimes novel and challenging papers.44 Because the platform is fully sponsored by the Chinese government, Science Paper Online is able to provide a completely free service to authors, as well as fully openaccess content to readers.

-Although Science Paper Online is not an immediate a threat to highly ranked journals, it has become a threat to the low-quality Chinese language journals that depend on page fees rather than subscription revenues.
+The platform is able to facilitate the dissemination of the latest research and sometimes novel and challenging papers.
+45 Because the platform is fully sponsored by the Chinese government, Science Paper Online is able to provide a completely free service to authors, as well as fully open-access content to readers.
+Although Science Paper Online is not an immediate a threat to highly ranked journals, it has become a threat to the low quality Chinese language journals that depend on page fees rather than subscription revenues.
 The Chinese academic system places a heavy emphasis on formal publications.
 This has created very high demand for publication certificates, which sometimes have no relationship with genuine academic publishing services.
-A lack of transparency and accountability within China's academic system have created a large market for vanity publishing services, which in some cases simply sell publication certificates the platform is fully sponsored by the Chinese government to academics who need them for evaluation.
-The transitional nature of China's publishing system has allowed a limited number of government-registered publishers to establish and defend a profitable monopoly in this space.45 The existence of monopolies on the ability to operate journals also means that demand for publication certificates vastly outstrips genuine opportunities to publish.
-Science Paper Online's ability to provide peer-review services and publication certificates to academics free of charge, and to publish an unlimited number of papers on its platform, is addressing corruption within the established system by providing academics with a practical and affordable alternative.
+A lack of transparency and accountability within China's academic system have created a large market for vanity publishing services, which in some cases simply sell publication certificates to academics who need them for evaluation.
+The transitional nature of China's publishing 45 According to an interview by author.